 Professional Organizations and Achievements

 Shortly after being admitted to the bar, Ms. Almquist was honored as one of forty Pennsylvania “Lawyers on the Fast Track” by Pennsylvania Law Weekly and the Legal Intelligencer for her public service, prior experience and ability to handle multi-party lawsuits.

 Ms. Almquist dedicates significant time to bar service and community activities.
-She currently co-chairs a civics initiative involving volunteer lawyers and judges who teach high school students basic concepts of citizenship and dispute resolution on a monthly basis in Philadelphia public high schools, (the Advancing Civics Education (“ACE”) Program of the Philadelphia Bar Association).
-She is a current board member and past Secretary of the Hispanic Bar Association of Pennsylvania, and engages in pro bono service for Spanish-speaking clients through the Philadelphia Volunteers for the Indigent Program (VIP).
-She is also an active member of the Philadelphia Bar Association (formerly on the Board of Governors), the Minority Law Day Committee of the Pennsylvania Bar Association, Pennsylvania Association for Justice, and Philadelphia Trial Lawyers Association.
-As part of the Green Ribbon Subcommittee of the Philadelphia Bar Association, she helps encourage sustainable practices in area law firms.
+She currently serves on the Board of Directors of the Rendell Center for Civics and Civic Engagement, an initiative aimed at cultivating an educated citizenry that understands our system of government.
+For several years, Ms. Almquist co-chaired another civics initiative involving volunteer lawyers and judges who teach high school students basic concepts of citizenship and dispute resolution on a monthly basis in Philadelphia public high schools, (the Advancing Civics Education (“ACE”) Program of the Philadelphia Bar Association).
+She is past Secretary of the Hispanic Bar Association of Pennsylvania, and engages in pro bono service for Spanish-speaking clients through the Philadelphia Volunteers for the Indigent Program (VIP).
+She is also an active member of the Philadelphia Bar Association (formerly on the Board of Governors), Pennsylvania Association for Justice, and Philadelphia Trial Lawyers Association.

 - Pennsylvania Supreme Court

 - American Association for Justice